rkpsnh/sn-replica/README.md

 # sn-replica
 **Project Brief:**

+# Pending tasks
+1. Search docs on how to setup postgres in codespace

 **Project Name:** ServiceNow Replica Proof of Concept

 **Objective:** Build a proof of concept (PoC) of a ServiceNow replica using Node.js, React, and PostgreSQL to demonstrate the feasibility of replicating core functionalities.